fredyshox/ANECompat/README.md

 # ANECompat

 A tool to check if your CoreML model is running on AppleNeuralEngine (and if it runs end-to-end or only specific segments).
-Useful during the process of choosing right network architecture.
+Useful during the process of designing/choosing neural network architecture.

-Note that this tool check compatiblity against neural engine of the host and each generation of Apple SoC's have different ANE with varying feature set and performance.
+Note that this tool check compatibility against neural engine of the host and each generation of Apple SoC's have different ANE with varying feature sets and performance.
 Checkout this [document](https://github.com/hollance/neural-engine/blob/master/docs/supported-devices.md) to see which chips have ANE.

 Currenly only compatible with AppleSilicon macs - M1 series is equivalent to A14 Bionic ANE-wise.